Introductions | Complete Catalog | Growing Tips and CultureInspiration | Organization | Awards

 The Blues

-There seem to be clear differences between hexagona and giganticaerulea with respect to size, bloom season and possibly other characteristics, however.
+Despite an inclination by some to lump them together, there seem to be clear differences between hexagona and giganticaerulea with respect to size, bloom season and possibly other characteristics.
 Giganticaerulea, as the name asserts - meaning literally "Giant Blue" - indeed is a giant, growing to 5-6 feet or more in the swamp; hexagona is much shorter.
-Also, giganticaerulea is a relatively early bloomer and hexagona (at least some forms) has a much later bloom period.
+Also, giganticaerulea is a relatively early bloomer and hexagona has a much later bloom period.
 Still, put them side by side and the similarities of the flower are strong.
-Proper classification is something for others to sort out, and work needs to be done.
+Proper classification is something for others to sort out and work needs to be done.

 The other blue, I. brevicaulis, is distinctly shorter than either hexagona or giganticaerulea, and it is very definitely a late bloomer.
 There is no confusing I. brevicaulis with the other blue species.
 It has a pronounced zigzag stem and is found in damp but relatively more upland and northerly sites.
 Giganticaerulea and hexagona are inhabitants of the lower regions of the Gulf Coast states (except for some locations in South Carolina and Georgia), but I. brevicaulis occurs up into the Mississippi Valley states of Illinois, Ohio, and Kentucky.

 Whether or not a new species designation is appropriate for some of the Florida irises, recognition of different forms certainly is.
-Many of the Florida irises when moved elsewhere do not thrive, for example.
-But some do grow well and produce the massive rhizomes characteristic of I. giganticaerulea when it grows in water.
+Many of the Florida irises when moved elsewhere do not thrive, for example, but others do grow well and produce the massive rhizomes characteristic of I. giganticaerulea when it grows in water.
 Perhaps this suggests that Florida hosts multiple species, some well adapted only to Florida conditions.
 While there are huge numbers of irises growing in Florida, the red species, I. fulva and I. nelsonii, are not there, except for a limited presence of fulva reported in the panhandle near Alabama.
-For more information there is a Florida page here.
+For more information there is a Florida iris page here and you can download a three article series on the native "Louisiana" irises of Florida that appeared in the quarterly magazine of the Society for Louisiana irises.

 The Reds